Study in Australia

 Work While Studying

-International students can work up to 48 hours per fortnight during studies and unlimited hours during scheduled breaks.
+International students can currently work up to 48 hours per fortnight during study periods and unlimited hours during official course breaks, subject to Australian student visa conditions.

 Official Student Visa Rules βPost-Study Work Opportunities